 Our product candidates, relugolix and MVT-602, are still in development and will require extensive clinical testing before we are prepared to submit an NDA or other similar application for regulatory approval.
-We completed an End of Phase 2 meeting with the FDA for relugolix for the treatment of heavy menstrual bleeding associated with uterine fibroids in early October 2016, and submitted our IND to the FDA, including Phase 3 protocols, in November 2016, but we do not yet have approval to initiate our Phase 3 clinical trials for women with heavy menstrual bleeding associated with uterine fibroids.
-Our planned Phase 3 program for the treatment of endometriosis-related pain is subject to the completion of an End of Phase 2 meeting with the FDA, which we expect to occur in the first quarter of 2017.
-The Phase 2 prostate cancer study of relugolix, C27002, did not meet the criteria for success for its primary endpoint specified in the statistical analysis plan, highlighting the importance of adequate powering and diligent oversight of patients.
+We completed an End of Phase 2 meeting with the FDA for relugolix for the treatment of heavy menstrual bleeding associated with uterine fibroids in early October 2016, submitted our IND to the FDA, including Phase 3 protocols, in November 2016 and initiated our Phase 3 program for women with heavy menstrual bleeding associated with uterine fibroids in January 2017.
+Our planned Phase 3 program for the treatment of endometriosis-related pain is subject to the completion of an End of Phase 2 meeting with the FDA, which we expect to occur in the second quarter of 2017.
+The Phase 2 prostate cancer study of relugolix, C27002, did not meet the criteria for success for its primary endpoint specified in the statistical analysis plan, highlighting the importance of appropriate selection of the primary endpoint, powering of a clinical study and diligent oversight of the compliance of those patients enrolled into the trial.
 If we fail to execute these and other aspects of our planned Phase 3 prostate cancer trial effectively, the trial will not be successful.
 Further, we cannot predict with any certainty if or when we might submit an NDA for regulatory approval for relugolix or MVT-602 in any indication or whether any such application will be approved by the relevant regulatory authority.
 Human clinical trials are very expensive and difficult to design and implement, in part because they are subject to rigorous regulatory requirements.
 For instance, the FDA may not agree with our proposed endpoints for any clinical trials of relugolix or MVT-602, which may delay the commencement of our clinical trials.
 The clinical trial process is also time-consuming.
 We estimate that our clinical trials of relugolix and MVT-602 will take at least several years to complete.
 Furthermore, failure can occur at any stage of the trials, and we could encounter problems that cause us to abandon or repeat clinical trials.
-Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
+Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through nonclinical studies and initial clinical trials.
 The results of early clinical trials of relugolix and MVT-602 therefore may not be predictive of the results of our planned development programs.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.